 Tampa General Hospital's Community Health Education department offers a variety of programs to help you identify health risks, manage conditions and achieve better health.
 Classes and lectures are provided by TGH physicians and certified health educators.
 Many programs are free and a referral is not required.
 Contact one of our health educators with any questions:

-Prevent T2 is a year-long program with weekly meetings for the first 6 months, then meetings once or twice a month for the second 6 months.
+Prevent T2 is a year-long program with weekly meetings for the first 6 months, followed by meetings once or twice a month for the second 6 months.
 This program is offered in the Spring and the Fall.
 Please check back for upcoming dates.

 If you have prediabetes, you can cut your risk of developing type 2 diabetes in half by losing 5-7 percent of your body weight.
 That is about 10 to 14 pounds for a person weighing 200 pounds.
 In Tampa General Hospital's Prevent T2 lifestyle change program, participants work in a group with a trained lifestyle coach to learn the skills needed to lose weight, become more physically active, and manage stress.
 Prevent T2 is a part of the National Diabetes Prevention Program, led by the Centers for Disease Control and Prevention (CDC) and is proven to prevent or delay the onset of type 2 diabetes.
 This fee covers program materials and light refreshments.
 Registration is required as seating is limited.